-The school is able to provide for pupils with a wide range of SEN through classroom differentiation, in class support, interventions or 1:1 small group teaching with the SENDCo or other professionals.
+The school can provide for pupils with a wide range of SEN through classroom differentiation, in class support, interventions or 1:1 small group teaching with the SENDCo or other professionals.
 Additionally, some girls may be selected for F.I.T. sessions with a specialist teaching assistant.
 Occupational therapists, play therapists or speech therapists may work with individuals on the SEND Register.

 GPS has good links with many specialist centres and educational psychologists, clinical psychologists, paediatricians, occupational therapists (OT), speech therapists (SALT) and play therapists.
-We have occasionally had play therapist Rachel Cowie taking sessions in the school; playtherapyrachel@gmail.com

 At GPS we have a visiting Mindset Coach, Kate Ludlam, who helps pupils and staff with well-being, mental health and overall performance.
-She is at Glendower Prep School on Fridays at the time of writing this document.
-An introduction to Kate can be made directly and funded by the school, as necessary and with parental approval, as well as a direct arrangement with parents who pay privately for the provision.
+Kate runs workshops for groups of pupils, one year group at a time, from Y2 to Y6.